vippsas/vipps-login-api/vipps-login-api.md

 #### Mobile flow - deeplink based flow

 If the user is on a mobile device, the Vipps landing page in the browser will automatically trigger a deeplink to the Vipps app if the user is not remembered in the browser.
 The user will not be prompted to enter the phone number.

-In the Vipps app the user confirms the login and can choose whether to be remembered in the browser for later logins.
-After confirming in the app the user needs to switch back to the Vipps page in the browser/app.
-On the Vipps landing page the user will finalise the authentication and provide consents if required.
+In the Vipps app, the user confirms the login and can choose whether to be remembered in the browser for later logins.
+After confirming in the app, the user needs to switch back to the Vipps page in the browser/app.
+On the Vipps landing page, the user will finalise the authentication and provide consents if required.
 The user is then redirected back to the redirect URI provided by merchant (could be webpage or an app).

 ![Mobile flow with app-switch](images/Mobile_flow_with_partial-app_switch.png)

 Apps should follow the [recommendations](#using-vipps-login-in-native-applications) to use correct browser types for their platform.

 There are two specialised flows that merchants can use to automatically switch the user back from the Vipps-app to the originating browser/app upon login confirmation.
-From the illustration above this means that the page "Gå tilbake til butikken" will be skipped and that the "manual app switch" will be replaced by an automatic app-switch (eg. deeplink).
+From the illustration above, this means that the page "Gå tilbake til butikken" will be skipped and that the "manual app switch" will be replaced by an automatic app-switch (eg. deeplink).
 These flows give a better user experience than the standard flow, but they also require the merchant to handle some more complexity in the integration.

 Which of the flows to use is controlled with the initiation of the individual login session.
-The merchant can thus use all available login flows on the same client_id and adapt to the different use-cases and login scenarios.
+The merchant can thus use all available login flows on the same client_id and adapt to the different use cases and login scenarios.

-The two flows are:
+The flows are described below.

 ##### App to app flow